 CAMPUS DIVERSITY ORGANIZATIONS

 Our nation as a whole is changing, and Baker University aims to reflect this diversity.
-The Office of Diversity & Inclusion seeks to prepare students for our diverse world by providing experiences and opportunities for cross-cultural interactions, which serve to increase understanding and respect for our differences.
+The Office of Diversity & Inclusion seeks to prepare students for our diverse world by providing experiences and opportunities for cross-cultural interactions that serve to increase understanding and respect for our differences.
 Through various organizations and activities, our involved students gain a broader respect for cultures they previously knew nothing about.
 Join us as we look to make the future brighter and more inclusive.

 Mungano | Brothers & Sisters United